RKY2023/Sharpener/reactJS/ecommerce/README.md

-# Getting Started with Create React App
+# Ecommerce Website using React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is about making of Ecommerce Website

-## Available Scripts
+## Applied Tech

-In the project directory, you can run:
+React BootStrap,

+### `React BootStrap` Testing & Applied

+BootStrap, React Bootstrap,

 ### `npm start`